 9) They often ride two or three abreast, happily chatting away to each other and holding up the traffic.

-10) They chain up their bikes to railings or posts and thus avoid any parking charges.
-(I'm not jealous, really I'm not.)
+10) They chain up their bikes to railings or posts, thus avoiding any parking charges.
+(I'm not jealous.
+Really, I'm not.)

 "Cyclists Beware" Sticker